ty-whit/ty-whit.github.io/content/ADHD/Get Bored.md

 # What's the point?
 I don't have a good point.
 I saw a cool video that I wanted to share and talk about.
 I wanted to call out how ADHD sometimes feels.
 I wanted to give myself something specific to do so that I don't actually think about how scared I am of the United States under a dictator who is trying to deport or jail everyone that isn't white and christian.
 I'm wanted to participate more on what I've been seeing people say about the #IndieWeb and #AlgorithmFree summers.

-At the end of the day, I just want to be more mindful, and
+At the end of the day, I just want to be more mindful about how I spend my time.
+I’m still learning how to manage those thoughts and that free time better.